LED Lumens vs Metal Halide Lumens

 Lumen Degradation of Metal Halide Versus LED

-It is not uncommon for HID bulbs, like Metal Halides, to lose up to 50% of their initial lumens after only 5,000 hours of life.
-This is concerning.
-But what is even more concerning is that these bulbs are rated for 15,000 to 20,000 hours.
+HID bulbs, like Metal Halides, commonly lose up to 50% of their initial lumens after only 5,000 hours of life.
+What’s even more concerning is that these bulbs are rated for 15,000 to 20,000 hours.
+The bulb has been performing poorly for almost 15,000 hours of its life.

-The feedback we get often indicates that the lights appear much brighter than the ones they are replacing, but they’re saving money on energy costs.
-When you take into account the quality of lumens from LEDs, their naturally higher CRI rating, and their longer usable lifespan, this is a natural conclusion.
+LED lumens degrade very slowly.
+The feedback we get often indicates that the lights appear much brighter than the ones they’re replacing, while saving money on energy costs.
+When you consider the quality of lumens from LEDs, their naturally higher CRI rating, and their longer usable lifespan, this is a natural conclusion.

 LED Lumens – Seeing Things in a New Light

-Instead, what we see most often now, is business owners and facility managers reaching out to learn more about the process of converting their industrial and commercial lights to LED fixtures.
-They know that they’re more energy-efficient and that they last much longer than other bulbs.
+Today, LEDs are extremely common, and most people understand the many benefits that LED lighting offers.
+These questions get asked less and less.
+Instead, what we see most often now is business owners and facility managers reaching out to learn more about the process of converting their industrial and commercial lights to LED fixtures.
+They know that LEDs are more energy-efficient and last much longer than other bulbs.

-This is because LED lights are now the standard.
+LED lights are now the standard.
 They’re recognized all over the globe as money-saving, maintenance-free fixtures that can adapt to virtually any application, including underwater and in extreme temperatures.
 People know that LEDs are better, but they want to know why.
+This can all be boiled down to LEDs and the lumens that they emit.
+They produce better, higher-quality lumens using less energy.

-LEDs, on average, maintain their initial lumen output for 50,000 thousand hours.
+This helps customers with electrical costs and increases employee productivity and satisfaction.
+LEDs, on average, maintain their initial lumen output for 50,000 hours.
 This cuts down on maintenance costs because you rarely have to replace them.
-And, the lumens LEDs emit have a higher CRI rating, which creates a better atmosphere in your facilities.
+The lumens LEDs emit have a higher CRI rating, which creates a better atmosphere in your facilities.
+You could say that LED lumens are the reason for LED’s success.

 How Many Lumens Do I Need?

-Step 1: Measure the square footage of the room you’ll be lighting.
+- Step 1: Measure the square footage of the room you’ll be lighting.
 To do this, just multiply the length of the room by the width of the room.